 Selling on eBay, Amazon, Etsy, at car boot sales, etc.

-Anyone can sell their unwanted items, but if you are making or buying items in order to sell them, hopefully for a profit, this is "trading" and would be self-employment.
+Anyone can sell their unwanted items, but if you are making or buying items in order to sell them, hopefully for a profit, this is "trading" and it would be self-employment.

-The UK government's guidance on working for yourself says that “you’re probably not trading if you sell some unwanted items occasionally or you don’t plan to make a profit” and that online selling becomes “trading” if you sell or make items for profit or if you “sell online, at car boot sales or through classified adverts on a regular basis”.
+Check the UK government's guidance on working for yourself says that “you’re probably not trading if you sell some unwanted items occasionally or you don’t plan to make a profit” and that online selling becomes “trading” if you sell or make items for profit or if you “sell online, at car boot sales or through classified adverts on a regular basis”.
 The information says “If you start working for yourself, you’re classed as a sole trader.
 This means you’re self-employed - even if you haven’t yet told HM Revenue and Customs (HMRC).”

 Any other kind of unpaid or voluntary work that does not meet this definition will count towards your weekly 10 or 20 hours maximum.